We're Injury Lawyers, with real trial experience.

 Working with just any Baton Rouge medical malpractice lawyer won’t do.
 When suspected medical malpractice occurs, you need to ensure your legal representation has extensive experience handling a medical malpractice case like yours and is willing to pursue commercial litigation in a Baton Rouge, LA courtroom if necessary to make sure you receive a fair settlement that covers all your financial expenses—even lost wages you’ve sustained.

-Rest assured that each Baton Rouge medical malpractice lawyer at Bianca | Matkins has decades of experience representing clients as they look to recover a fair settlement in civil legal matters like these.
-Our law firm helps victims themselves as well as their surviving family members recover damages for economic losses like medical bills, lost wages, and funeral or burial costs and also noneconomic ones associated with pain and suffering, emotional distress, and other related collateral consequences.
-Contact us to speak with an experienced medical malpractice attorney in our office now.
+Rest assured that each Baton Rouge medical malpractice attorney in our office has decades of experience representing clients as they look to recover a fair settlement in civil legal matters like these.
+Our law firm, Bianca | Matkins, helps victims themselves as well as their surviving family members recover damages for economic losses like medical bills, lost wages, and funeral or burial costs and also noneconomic ones associated with pain and suffering, emotional distress, and other related collateral consequences.
+Contact us to speak with a legal representative.
+We’ll connect you with an experienced medical malpractice attorney in our office to discuss your case.

 Free Case Review